dirkkelly/dirkkelly/content/politics/america/american-mass-media-is-propoganda.md

 subtitle: It's a word that confuses and scares most Americans, yet propaganda is responsible for their apathy towards their horrible ruling elite.
 tags:
+- Politics
+- Media
+- America
-- america
+- Propaganda
-- propaganda
+- Caitlin Johnstone
 aliases: []
+draft: true
 image: ''
-draft: true

 ---

 > Isn't propaganda just lies?

 Nuance is not something most American people spend much time considering, the idea that things can be a